kris3579/401-Code-Challenges/insertions/README.md

-# Insert Shift Array
+# Fifo Animal Shelter

 ## Challenge

-Write a function that takes in an array and a value, and inserts the value into the middle of the array.
+Write a class that holds dogs and cats and operates using a first in first out approach.
+Implement the enqueue and dequeue methods.

 ## Travis